 nonprofit management group and was a member of the Social Enterprise Club at Harvard Business School.
 At the Kennedy School,

 he and a classmate, Corinne Herlihy, co-authored a report on out-of-school programs and policy for the Commonwealth of Massachusetts.
-Past president of Domestic
+A former president of Domestic

 Violence Services of Greater New Haven, he chairs the Literacy Coalition of Greater New Haven.
 At Yale, since 2008 he